microsoft/AirSim/docs/px4_sitl_wsl2.md

     }
 }
 ```
-Notice we are also enabling `LockStep`, see [PX4 LockStep](px4_lockstep.md) for more information.
+See [PX4 LockStep](px4_lockstep.md) for more information.
-The `Barometer` setting keeps PX4 happy because the default AirSim barometer has a bit too much
+The "Barometer" setting keeps PX4 happy because the default AirSim barometer has a bit too much
 noise generation.
-This setting clamps that down a bit which allows PX4 to achieve GPS lock more
+This setting clamps that down a bit.
-quickly.

 Lastly, please edit the Linux file in `ROMFS/px4fmu_common/init.d-posix/rcS` and make sure
 it is looking for the `PX4_SIM_HOST_ADDR` environment variable and is passing that through to the